 It might seem a little daunting at first, but I really think it is best to start learning astrology with a copy of your natal chart in front of you.
 Your natal chart is a visual representation of what the solar system looked like at the moment you were born.
 It is the theatre stage on which the rest of your life will play out.
 Here is an example of what a natal chart might look like:

-Astrology is geocentric.
-Astrology is about how the movement of the planets influence humans, here on Earth.
+Astrology is geocentric (rather than heliocentric) because Astrology is about how the movement of the planets influence humans, here on Earth.
+Of course the Sun is at the centre of Solar System in actuality, but Astrology is experiential – it prioritizes our visual perspective.
 Therefore, in an astrological chart, the Earth is placed at the direct centre of the chart circle, and everything else in the solar system rotates around it.

 Here is how you can get a copy of your astrological natal chart: